 While they sound similar and commonly mistaken for one another, a bay breeze and sea breeze are two different drinks.

-The Bay Breeze feels like a tropical “twist” on the Sea Breeze.
+The Bay Breeze drink feels like a tropical “twist” on the Sea Breeze.

 How to Make a Bay Breeze Cocktail